Failover Cluster domain migration

 In the following steps, a cluster is being moved from the Contoso.com domain to the new Fabrikam.com domain.
 The cluster name is CLUSCLUS and with a file server role called FS-CLUSCLUS.

 1. Create a local Administrator account with the same name and password on all servers in the cluster.
-This may be needed to log in while the servers are moving between domains.
+This might be needed to log in while the servers are moving between domains.

 2. Sign in to the first server with a domain user or administrator account that has Active Directory permissions to the Cluster Name Object (CNO), Virtual Computer Objects (VCO), has access to the Cluster, and open PowerShell.

-3. Ensure all Cluster Network Name resources are in an Offline state and run the below command.
-This command will remove the Active Directory objects that the cluster may have.
+3. Ensure all Cluster Network Name resources are in an offline state and run the following command to remove the Active Directory objects that the cluster might have.

 Remove-ClusterNameAccount -Cluster CLUSCLUS -DeleteComputerObjects